Coat of arms and flag of Bern

 The coat of arms of Bern, along with the associated flag and heraldic colours, are used both by the Swiss city of Bern and by the canton of the same name.
 They were also used by the former district of Bern until its abolition in 2009.

-The coat of arms of Bern is on a red field a yellow diagonal band charged with a black bear with a red tongue, claws and penis walking upwards toward the hoist.
+The coat of arms of Bern is on a red field, with a yellow diagonal band charged with a black bear with a red tongue, claws and penis, walking upwards toward the hoist.
 The heraldic blazon reads: Gules, on a bend or, a bear passant sable, langued, armed and vilené of the field.
 The flag of Bern is square and depicts the coat of arms.
 The heraldic colours of Bern are red and black.

 Heraldic beast

 The heraldic beast of Bern is the bear.
-It has long served as namesake, emblem, mascot and — at times — personification of Bern.
+It has long served as namesake, emblem, mascot and, at times, personification of Bern.
 The founding legend has it that Duke Berthold V of Zähringen vowed to choose as namesake the first animal his hunt met in the wood that was to be chopped down for the new city.
 Then, as Konrad Justinger's chronicle puts it: